Cantonese chefs steam fish at exactly 212°F for 8 minutes—one degree higher destroys the silky texture completely.

 Shopping List

-- •Shaoxing wine
+- shaoxing wine (to taste)

-- •2 7oz white fleshed fish fillets
+- 2 oz (57 g) white fleshed fish fillets

 Pantry Items